 "Do we all understand this chart?"

 - It has a range of individuals who contribute in different ways (see the roles above) and complement each other.
 A team made up just of planners would find it difficult to cope with changing deadlines or plans whereas a team full of spontaneous individuals would be disorganised: you need both types.
 A good team produces more than the individual contributions of members.

-- Clear goals are agreed that everyone understands and is committed to.
+- Clear goals are agreed on that everyone understands and is committed to.

-- Everyone understands the tasks they have to do and help each other.
+- Everyone understands the tasks they have to do and helps each other.

 - It has a coordinator who may adopt a leadership style from autocratic to democratic depending on the circumstances.
 Different people may assume the role of leader for different tasks.